 Federal law prohibits employers from taking any retaliatory action against an employee who complains of sexual harassment or brings a sexual harassment case before a court or an administrative agency.
 Nevertheless, retaliation does occur.
 Often, it is difficult to prove a connection between the harassment complaint and the retaliatory action.

 An employee who files a lawsuit for sexual harassment may not want to stay with the employer.
 The employee may have no choice but to quit because the employer refuses to remedy the situation; this is known as a "constructive discharge."
 The employee may also feel uncomfortable staying in the same place after making a harassment claim.
-If changing jobs seems like your best option, you should know that new employers may not discriminate against you because you have made a complaint of sexual harassment in the past.
+If changing jobs seems like your best option, you should know that new employers cannot legally discriminate against you because you have made a complaint of sexual harassment in the past.

 For some people who have suffered sexual harassment, the biggest obstacle to rebuilding a career is a lack of self-confidence.
 While a support group can be helpful, you also may consider seeking career counseling to help you formulate new job strategies.